lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 **You might be prompted for a BitLocker Recovery key after completing the installation**.

 I hope you’ll now feel a little bit more prepared to create a dual-booting system with Secure Boot and BitLocker Device Encryption.
-Things should work, but the boot process is tricky so take precautions in case you need to restore your system.
+Things should work, but the boot process is tricky so take precautions in case you need to restore.